Choosing marine furniture and furnishings worthy of a superyacht

 Superyacht furniture trends, of course, vary greatly by the culture and nationality of the boat owners that are commissioning and outfitting today’s hulls.

-Many have observed the preference of American nationals towards traditional design, dark heavy woods and ergonomic comfort, which contrasts greatly when compared to European tastes for contemporary style and lighter woods, putting design way ahead of comfort.
+Many have observed the preference of American nationals towards traditional design, dark heavy woods and ergonomic comfort, which contrasts greatly when compared to European tastes for contemporary style and lighter woods (like those pictured aboard M/Y Nirvana), putting design way ahead of comfort.

 The dark wood superyacht interior historically dates back to the clippers of the 18th century when the only way of protecting wood and wood furniture was with thick layers of varnish.
 Today, we have outgrown this style, as well as the necessity of layers of varnish for protection, allowing for greater flexibility and experimentation in furniture design.